TickTick Alternatives

 Migration steps

-Not for: Skip Asana for solo use; TickTick or Todoist are simpler and cheaper.
+Not for: Skip Asana for solo task management; TickTick or Todoist are simpler and far cheaper for personal use.

 Paid plans from $13.49/mo